-- 21.11 Treatment will include sedimentation ponds, a wetland channel with four cells on the eastern side of the site, swales and rain-gardens.
-Surface water which does not infiltrate and is not directly discharged to soakage will be conveyed to soakage areas adjacent to the wetland and three main storage areas toward the south of the site. - 21.12 Stormwater Pond A utilises both below and above ground storage.
-Field B and Area C uses below ground stormwater storage up to the 10-year event and will provide additional above ground storage during greater events.
-Additional sites for underground storage will be provided and large soakage chambers adjacent / under the eastern wetland channel will provide significant storage volumes. - 21.13 The stormwater management plan concludes: - The groundwater rise due to infiltration of water during the 10-year and 100-year ARI rainfall events is 1.3 and 2m respectively.
-It has therefore been assumed that soil is saturated up to RL57.8 and 58.5 for the 10-year and 100-year events respectively and no flood storage is used below these levels. - Stormwater runoff from the 10 year and 100 year ARI rainfall events can be appropriately managed through soakage and floor storage on site. - Flood storage can be provided so as to manage 100 year ARI runoff volumes while making conservative assumptions about the amount of soakage available. - The amount of freeboard to all habitable floors is such that all of the rainfall volume from a 100 year ARI rainfall event can be accommodated below all habitable floors. - In order to avoid flooding on the field in a 10-year ARI rainfall event, the field was raised to RL59.0.
-With this adjustment, the 10-year storm can be stored below RL 59.0 in Area B and raising to RL60.0 in the northern cell of the eastern wetland channel, though some overland flow paths may be higher than this. - Stormwater quality treatment is provided in Pond A, swales, tree pits, the eastern wetland cells and in individual raingardens for some paved areas and roads.
-Roof water quality will be managed through the use of non-exposed metal products such as pre-painted steel.

-21.14 It is recognised that the discharge of stormwater to the aquifer will need a discharge resource consent.
+21.11 Treatment will include sedimentation ponds, a wetland channel with four cells on the eastern side of the site, swales and rain-gardens.
+Surface water which does not infiltrate and is not directly discharged to soakage will be conveyed to soakage areas adjacent to the wetland and three main storage areas toward the south of the site.

+21.12 The stormwater management plan concludes:

+- The groundwater rise due to infiltration of water during the 10-year and 100-year ARI rainfall events is 1.5 and 2m respectively.
+It has therefore been assumed that soil is saturated up to RL58.0 and 58.5 for the 10-year and 100-year events respectively and no flood storage is used below these levels. - Stormwater runoff from the 10 year and 100 year ARI rainfall events can be appropriately managed through soakage and flood storage on site. - Flood storage can be provided so as to manage 100 year ARI floor levels while making conservative assumptions about the amount of soakage available. - The amount of freeboard is such that all of the rainfall volume from a 100 year ARI rainfall event can be accommodated on site. - Stormwater quality treatment is provided in swales, the eastern wetland and in individual rain-gardens for some paved areas and roads.
+Roof water quality will be managed through the use of non-exposed metal products such as pre-painted steel. - 21.13 It is recognised that the discharge of stormwater to the aquifer will need a discharge resource consent.
 This will be applied for as part of any development which proceeds once the outcome of this private plan change request is known.